LL Cool J: Other ventures

-LL Cool J founded and launched Boomdizzle.com, a record label / social networking site launched in September 2008.
-The website accepts music uploads from aspiring artists, primarily from the hip-hop genre, and the site's users rate songs through contests, voting, and other community events.
+LL Cool J founded and launched Boomdizzle.com, a record label / social networking site, in September 2008.
+The website was designed to accept music uploads from aspiring artists, primarily from the hip-hop genre, and allow the site's users to rate songs through contests, voting, and other community events.

-In March 2015, LL Cool J also appeared in an introduction to WrestleMania 31.
+In March 2015, LL Cool J appeared in an introduction to WrestleMania 31.